iamkroot/trakt-scrobbler/README.md

                 User config updated with 'players.monitored = ['mpv', 'vlc', 'plex', 'mpc-hc']'

 *   `init`: Runs the initial setup of the scrobbler.
+*   `plex`: Command to run the auth flow for Plex.
+    You can pass `--force` option to make it ignore the existing token, and force the authentication again.
 *   `run`: Run the scrobbler in the foreground.
 Mainly needed in case you have disabled the autostart service, and want to run the app manually.
 *   `start`: Starts the trakt-scrobbler service.
 If already running, does nothing.
     *   Use `--restart` to force restart the service.